opencybersecurityalliance/casp/Plugfests/2023-06-13-USC/Results/meeting_notes.md

 ## Strategic Objectives

-Bret Joran (Afero) gave some background on the security standards that have been developed for this work e.g CTI TC, CACAO, TAC, OpenC2 and others… Some standards are going to the ITU (e.g., STIX 2.1) and some to ISO (e.g. CSAF).
+Bret Jordan (Afero) gave some background on the security standards that have been developed for this work e.g CTI TC, CACAO, TAC, OpenC2 and others… Some standards are going to the ITU (e.g., STIX 2.1) and some to ISO (e.g. CSAF).
 •	Noted that the efforts on demonstration today represent over a decade of work by many contributors